binli120/ind_analysis/infra/terraform/ecs_s3_sync_cron/README.md

 }
 ```

-Change `schedule_expression` to any valid EventBridge cron/rate expression.
-If the
+Change `schedule_expression` to any valid EventBridge cron/rate expression (the module
+defaults to `cron(0 0 * * ? *)`, i.e. midnight UTC).
+If the task needs internet
-task needs internet egress (for S3, Redis, or OpenAI) be sure the subnets and security
+egress (for S3, Redis, or OpenAI) be sure the subnets and security groups you pass can
-groups you pass can reach those endpoints (via NAT, VPC endpoints, etc.).
+reach those endpoints (via NAT, VPC endpoints, etc.).